 Soft skills are personal qualities and interpersonal abilities that often determine an employee's long-term success in their role.
 They include non-technical skills, such as personal traits and behaviors, that impact how an employee interacts with their colleagues, adapts to change, and contributes to the team.
 Very few jobs are isolated.
 Whether they work in teams, deal with clients, vendors, the public, or the board, almost every employee interacts with others as part of their job.

 Why are soft skills important?
 Because these skills will ultimately determine how successful your new hire will be and how well they will fit in, failing to assess a candidate’s soft skills is an important hiring mistake to avoid.
 While technical skills are often seen as the key to career success, research reveals a different picture: soft skills and people skills hold the real power, contributing a whopping 85% to job performance.
+This is why soft skills are one of the top qualities employers look for in job candidates.

 When hiring an employee, you’ll want to look for candidates with soft skills that reflect the needs of the specific position.
 That said, here are some examples of the soft skills that employers usually find most desirable: